dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 - Fresh elections to constitute a panchayat
 	- before expiry of its duration of 5 years
 	- in case of dissolution -> before the expiry of a period of six months from the date of dissolution.
+		- if less than 6 months of tenure left -> no need for elections.